network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 We define "Low" confidence in the result if the algorithm was not even able to execute MAD iterations of the specific stage.
 Meaning, the moving average is not taking the full window into account.
+This can happen if the time-limit of the test has been reached before MAD intervals could execute.

 We define "Medium" confidence if the algorithm was able to execute at least MAD iterations, but did not reach stability based on standard deviation tolerance.